-The operating lease commitment relates to the company's currently licensed research and development premises with St Vincent's Hospital, Sydney, Limited and The Victor Chang Cardiac Research Institute.
+The operating lease commitment relates to the company's currently licensed research and development premises with The Heart Research Institute and other premises used for production and storage.
 Either party can terminate the licence agreement by providing 60 days' written notice to the other party.